-In this edition of the ‘CEOInsights’ as part of the Great Manager Awards, we have Mr. Egbert, Schram, the Group Chief Executive Officer at Hofstede Insights.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he shares his leadership style and best practices as a leader.
+In this edition of the ceo Insights, we have Egbert Schram, Group Chief Executive Officer - Hofstede Insights.
+In his conversation with Mr. Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: How would you define your leadership style?
 And what would be some of the dos and don’ts when it comes to working with you?

 Egbert: If I were to summarize my leadership style in one phrase, I would say “It’s work-and goal oriented, direct.
 Not necessarily too detailed, but more providing general direction.”

 I believe that the client always comes first, so I encourage my team to aim at maximizing clients’ service.
 If I reflect on my leadership style and assessments and look at those six crucial dimensions of the multi-focus model of organizational culture applied to myself, the first dimension is very goal-oriented and the second one is very customer-oriented and in both I would score high.

 “Followers think and talk about the problems.
 Leaders think and talk about the solutions.”

 Rahul: What has been your playbook in terms of leading your organization through crisis, especially during events of last year?